 Who hasn’t been told to "just start using it" when a new technology is rolled out in the workplace, without any warning or instruction?

 And even though the software can do everything it needs to (or perhaps not, depending on who was consulted about it) the roll-out becomes an epic failure, to the frustration of all involved.

 Would you treat your customers in the same way?

-You probably don’t need to see the stats to realise that project failure is alarmingly common.
-Poor tech adoption degrades employee satisfaction - not to mention costing billions of dollars annually.
+You probably don’t need to see realize to realize that project failure is alarmingly common.
+Poor tech adoption degrades employee satisfaction - not to mention costs billions of dollars annually.

 Aligning people with tech

 Consider this: Success or failure isn’t about whether an intranet was delivered on time and on budget.
 Or whether the CRM does what it said it would on the tin.
 The real measure of success is whether your project delivers the change the original business case promised it would.
 That is, do your users (i.e. employees) do anything differently now than they did before?

 Herein lies the challenge: Delivering change is more about the human factor than anything else.
 We, humans, are a fickle lot - often attempting to justify emotional decisions with logic after they’ve already been made.
 We’re difficult to please, creatures of habit, and yet change our minds arbitrarily - a myriad of contradictions.